 Root Cause: Users don't see personal benefit; data entry feels like administrative burden for management's benefit.

-Root Cause: Familiar tools feel more comfortable than new systems; spreadsheets offer perceived control.
+Root Cause: Familiar tools feel more comfortable; spreadsheets offer perceived control.

 Root Cause: Executives who mandate CRM usage but don't model it undermine credibility.

-Root Cause: Legacy data quality issues make CRM seem unreliable from day one.
+Root Cause: Dirty data from previous systems makes the new CRM seem unreliable from day one.

 Root Cause: Previous failure creates organizational skepticism and learned helplessness.